dmalawey/ScuttleTechGuide/docs/boards/beagley-ai/getting-started.md

 After successfully connecting to internet, run `sudo apt update`.

 - Your system just grabs the newest lists of available software from all its repositories and stores them in `/var/lib/apt/lists/`.
-- It simply makes sure that whenever you do an install or upgrade next, you’re working with the freshest info.
+- It simply makes sure that whenever you do an install or upgrade next, you’re working with the most recent info.

 > [!WARNING]
 > You could also `sudo apt upgrade` but be careful as on some boards (e.g. BeagleBone Black with the Debian image), running `apt upgrade` can actually pull in an older kernel or overwrite vendor‐customized device trees, breaking hardware support.
 For example, users have reported their 5.10 kernel being downgraded back to 4.19 after an unguarded `apt upgrade`.
 [More info:material-arrow-top-right:](https://forum.beagleboard.org/t/apt-update-apt-upgrade-automatic-kernel-change-downgrade-to-4-19/32030)